jinndi/SKeen/README.md

 ```
 curl -Ls https://raw.githubusercontent.com/jinndi/SKeen/main/install.sh | sh
 ```
-Manage the package further using the `skeen` command.

 Configure the sing-box JSON configuration files located in the `/opt/etc/skeen/config/` directory, where example configuration files are provided.

+The SKeen settings are located in the file at `/opt/etc/skeen/skeen.conf`.

-The directory is not removed during program uninstallation and must be deleted manually if required.
+`/opt/etc/skeen` directory is not removed during program uninstallation and must be deleted manually if required.
 It is also not overwritten during reinstallation if it already exists.

-Access the web interface at the router's IP (usually 192.168.1.1) on port `9090`
+Access the web interface at the router's IP (usually 192.168.1.1) on http://192.168.1.1:9090

+Manage the package further using the `skeen` command.

 ### ⚡ Commands